Long Term Drug Rehab

 Maddienry M. Thousand Oaks, CA

 Many people see the words “long term drug rehab” and they cringe.
 Visions of being cooped up in a hospital setting for weeks and months cloud the mind.
 The reality of long-term treatment couldn’t be farther from the truth.
-Most long-term programs offer a tiered system of treatment, starting with drug or alcohol detoxification, then to residential treatment, “partial hospitalization”, sober living, and finally after care.
+Most long-term programs offer a tiered system of treatment, starting with drug or alcohol detoxification, then to residential treatment, “partial hospitalization”, IOP, and finally after care.
 Each phase of treatment is less intensive than the last, until the client is ready to enter back into life with a new set of coping skills and motivations.
 Visit our blog to learn more.

 Drug and Alcohol Detoxification

 At this phase, the client is allowed to rest and heal the body that has been prey to addiction.
 Many facilities offer detox medications to ease withdrawal symptoms and calm the mind.
 This phase can last 3-14 days depending on the drugs used, length of addiction, and physical health.
+We offer detoxification treatment plans for both drug addiction and alcoholism.

 Immediately after drug or alcohol detox, many programs offer residential treatment.
 Here, the client has more freedoms and can attend group and individual therapy, twelve step meetings, and life skills classes.
 In residential treatment, also called “inpatient drug rehab”, the client lives with others who are trying to stop the cycle of addiction themselves.
 Comradery and special bonds form at this stage, as we meet others like us and we no longer feel alone.